goetzrieger/ansible-labs-summit2020/content/ansible-collections/4-using-collections-from-tower/_index.md

 You can start the job by directly clicking the blue **LAUNCH** button, or by clicking on the rocket in the Job Templates overview.
 After launching the Job Template, you are automatically brought to the job overview where you can follow the playbook execution in real time.

-After the Job has finished bring up your VSCode terminal, as the job was run on all three managed nodes and the control/Tower node, you can simply check the result here.
+After the Job has finished bring up your VSCode terminal, as the job was run on all three managed nodes and the control/ Ansible Tower node, you can simply check the result here.
 Run `sudo at -l` and you should see your job was scheduled successfully.

 ## Troubleshooting

 Since Red Hat Ansible Tower does only check for updates in the repository in which you stored your Playbook, it might not do a refresh if there was a change in the Ansible Collection used by your Playbook.
 This happens particularly if you also combine Roles and Collections.

-In this case you should check the option **Delete on Update** (like you did in this lab) which will delete the entire local directory during a refresh.
+In this case you should check the option **Delete on Update** which will delete the entire local directory during a refresh.

 If there is a problem while parsing your `requirements.yml` it's worth testing it with the `ansible-galaxy` command.
 As a reminder, Red Hat Ansible Tower basically also just runs the command for you with the appropriate parameters, so testing this works manually makes a lot of sense.